TemitayoIlori/Machine-Learning/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, I built and optimized an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+For this project, a file was provided that contains bank marketing iformation.
+It cotains data about prospective customers.
+The target column (y) indicates if a customer subscribed to a fixed term deposit.
+This project will be a classication model that predicts if a customer will subscribe to a fixed term deposit with a financial institution.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**